rraadd88/dms2dfe_docs/6test.rst

 Exaple datasets are hosted at https://github.com/rraadd88/ms_datasets .
 In the downloaded folder `ms_dataset`, directory `analysis` is to be used to analyze different datasets as follows.
+Note that to download the repository, one would need `git` installed on the machine.
+On Debian or Ubuntu Linux, `git` can be installed by this command: `sudo apt-get install git && sudo apt-get update`.

 .. code-block:: text